bertbaron/bertbaron.github.io/_posts/2022-03-26-homeassistant-graylog.markdown

 ## Configure Docker to send its logs through GELF

+### Option 1 - by configuring the Docker log driver

+Docker can send all logging directly to Graylog by using the `gelf` log driver.
+Home Assistant however doesn't support changing the Docker log driver so you'r [HA will become unsupported](https://www.home-assistant.io/more-info/unsupported/docker_configuration).
+On Home Assistant Operating System it's probably not even possible.
+So only choose this option if you understand what you are doing and are willing to take the consequences.

 SSH into your HA host to change the file `/etc/docker/daemon.json`.
 It can't hurt to make a backup of the existing one.

-Make sure you are able to recover in case docker fails to start.
-Hence my advice not to rely on a terminal add-on from within HA itself
+Make sure you are able to recover in case Docker fails to start.
+So don't rely on a terminal add-on from within HA itself {: .notice--warning}
-{: .notice--warning}

 So do something like `sudo nano /etc/docker/daemon.json`, change the `log-driver` and add the `log-opts`